DEEPBVC137/Bryce-Johnson-eportfolio/README.md

 [GitHub Pages Link Here]

-## Portfolio Contents
+## Portfolio Structure

-- Professional Self-Assessment
+This ePortfolio is organized into the following sections:

 - Informal Code Review
 - Software Design and Engineering Enhancement
 - Algorithms and Data Structures Enhancement